Summary:

 Are California and the Federal Government intending to torpedo our suburban lifestyle and attempt to transplant high-density housing into our communities?
 This is not just a possibility but a reality we are facing.
 They are well in the process, and we must be concerned and engaged in this issue.

 Many developers prefer high-density or cluster zoning and housing to maximize density, play, and profits.
-In cluster housing, homeowner associations take over responsibility for management and maintenance.
+In cluster housing, homeowner associations take over the responsibility for management and maintenance.

 Freedom of movement allows families who can afford to move into suburbia to eliminate and avoid traffic congestion, congested commercial corridors, clustered shopping, substandard schooling, environmental issues, and crime.